SecretFoundation/SNIPs/SNIP-52.md

  - ✅ clients only have to recompute a channel's notification ID each time they receive a notification from that channel
  - ✅ clients are able to use node APIs such as `tx_search` to search back through history and find a missed notification
  - ✅ clients are able to query the contract to obtain their next notification ID, allowing them to bypass much of the SNIP-52 client-side implementation
- - ❌ an attacker could hypothetically de-anonymize notification IDs using a sophisticated side-chain attack
+ - ❌ an attacker could, in theory, de-anonymize notification IDs using a sophisticated [side-chain attack](https://docs.scrt.network/secret-network-documentation/overview-ecosystem-and-technology/techstack/privacy-technology/theoretical-attacks/contract-level/replay-side-chain)

 In TxHash Mode:
  - ✅ notifications are immune to side-chain attacks